 DO I HAVE A LOT OF EXPENSES AND INCOME TO MANAGE?

-- Enter expenses and income transactions into the system.
+- Transactions involving expenses and income should be entered into the system.

 DO I NEED A SINGLE OR DOUBLE ENTRY SYSTEM OF ACCOUNTING?